-If you do not consider the concern has been satisfactorily investigated or you disagree with the conclusion of the investigation, in the first instance speak with the DSL.
-If after this discussion you remain unsatisfied, speak with the Director or college manager who will take the matter forward on your behalf.
+If you do not consider the concern has been satisfactorily investigated or disagree with the conclusion of the investigation, in the first instance speak with the DSL.
+If after this discussion you remain unsatisfied, speak with the Post 16 Director who will take the matter forward on your behalf.